largestgithubuseronearth/addwater/README.md

 </div>

-### An installer for the fantastic GNOME for Firefox theme by [Rafael Mardojai CM](https://github.com/rafaelmardojai/firefox-gnome-theme)
+### An installer for the fantastic [Firefox GNOME Theme](https://github.com/rafaelmardojai/firefox-gnome-theme) by [Rafael Mardojai CM](https://www.mardojai.com/)

-This is a utility to automatically install the [Firefox GNOME Theme](https://github.com/rafaelmardojai/firefox-gnome-theme) and keep it up to date, as well as easily configure the theme to your liking.
+This is a utility to automatically install the Firefox GNOME Theme and keep it up to date automatically, as well as easily configure the theme to your liking.

 This theme supports a variety of options for Tab positioning, behavior, look and feel.